alchemyplatform/aa-sdk/site/packages/aa-signers/web3auth/getAddress.md

 head:
   - - meta
     - property: og:title
-      content: MagicSigner • getAddress
+      content: Web3AuthSigner • getAddress
   - - meta
     - name: description
-      content: Overview of the getAddress method on MagicSigner
+      content: Overview of the getAddress method on Web3AuthSigner
   - - meta
     - property: og:description
-      content: Overview of the getAddress method on MagicSigner
+      content: Overview of the getAddress method on Web3AuthSigner
 ---

 # getAddress

-`getAddress` returns the EOA address of the `Signer`.
+`getAddress` returns the EOA address of the Signer.

+This method must be called after [`authenticate`](/packages/aa-signers/web3autuh/authenticate).
+Otherwise, this method will throw an erro with the message `Not Authenticated`.

 ## Usage